ONLINE: In Times of Crisis: 2-day Course With Pat McCabe & Bayo Akomolafe

 By looking at our behaviour patterns, psychology and attitudes, we can reestablish compassionate and harmonious relationships.
 We can re-localise and re-attune ourselves, creating a systemic shift in the ways we live and interact at the political level too.

-If the above is true, to what extent could working with the sacred and the ‘more-than-human’, at the interface of our inner and outer worlds, of the collective and the individual, the material and the spiritual, help us to reweave broken bonds, reinstate the fabric of community, and reestablish harmony in our relationships with ourselves, one another, and the natural world?
+To what extent could working with the sacred and the ‘more-than-human’, at the interface of our inner and outer worlds, of the collective and the individual, the material and the spiritual, help us to reweave broken bonds, reinstate the fabric of community, and reestablish harmony in our relationships with ourselves, one another, and the natural world?
 Would this method allow us to avoid replicating oppressive systems?
 How would such a journey positively impact our lives and our environments?

 This retreat will: